Ivano93/hello-world/README.md

 # hello-world
 Test repository
-Brief of the funtions of the program.
+Brief of the functions of the program.
 System requirements.
 Hardware requirements.
 Enjoy!